On the uniform positivity of $F$-signature under reduction modulo $p$: F -signature in equal characteristic zero

 \end{enumerate} \end{prop} \begin{proof} We use the same notation as in Definition \ref{F-signature in char0}. \begin{enumerate} \item This is immediate from Proposition \ref{F-signature basic} (3). \item If $R$ is regular, then there exists a dense open subset $U$ of $A$ such that $R_{\mu}$ is regular for every closed point $\mu \in U$.
 Therefore, by Proposition \ref{F-signature basic} (2), $s(R)=1$.

 For the converse, suppose that $s(R)=1$ and $R$ is not regular.
-Then by (1), there exists a dense open subset $U \subseteq \Spec A$ such that $R_{\mu}$ is a $d$-dimensional, $F$-finite, normal, Cohen-Macaulay, non-regular local domain for every closed point $\mu \in U$.
+Then by (1), there exists a dense open subset $U \subseteq \Spec A$ such that $R_{\mu}$ is a $d$-dimensional, $F$-finite, normal, Cohen--Macaulay, non-regular local domain for every closed point $\mu \in U$.
 It follows from \cite[Theorem 4.14]{Tucker12} (see also \cite[Proposition 14]{HL02}) that

 On the other hand, by \cite[Theorem 4.12]{AE08},

 This contradicts the assumption that $s(R)=1$.
 Thus, $R$ is regular.